bbawuah/Pixby/README.md

 ![mockup](https://github.com/joannlap/Pixby/blob/master/wiki_img/mockups.png)

+## Jo-Ann Like/match

+> "When I am looking for a date, I want to like a person based on their baby photo, so when there's a match I can tell if the baby photo relates to how my match looks at this point in time."

 Hi!
 Welcome to my project for Blok-tech.
 The concept is based on the generic idea of a dating app, but with a twist.
 On Pixby, users are only allowed to use baby pictures.
 That way, you get to see their natural faces without any applied filters/edits.
 Biases are based on the baby pictures :).